yaphott/ubuntu-config-scripts/README.md

 ## Testing with Vagrant

-Testing occurs in 2 steps.
+Testing occurs in 2 stages:

 1. Provision a base box and create a snapshot.
 2. Restore the snapshot and run the configuration scripts.

-Creating the snapshot reduces the overall time needed to test the configuration scripts in a clean environment.
+> Creating the snapshot reduces the overall time needed to test the configuration scripts in a clean environment.

 First time (base box + main box):